EiadurRahman/semiautomated_plant_care/README.md

 ## Getting Started

 To get started with this project, you need to flash your NodeMCU with Micropython.
-Follow the instructions on the [Micropython](https://micropython.org/) website to do this.
+Follow the instructions on the [Micropython](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html) website to do this.

-Once you have Micropython running on your NodeMCU, you can clone this repository and install the required libraries.
+Once you have Micropython running on your NodeMCU, you can clone this repository and install the required libraries 'MIP' (package installer for micropython) is recomended.

+create account in both [twillio](https://www.twilio.com/en-us) and [ThingESP server](https://thingesp.siddhesh.me/).

+watch youtube videos for a step by step tutorial (might based on arduino but you'll get the idea)

 ## Usage